I N V A D E R S II

 P H O S P H O R U S M I R A B I L I S

-There was no snow this winter.
-This is the first time in living memory that there has been no thermal winter and permanent snow cover across southern Finland.
+For the first time, there was no winter.
+No snow cover across southern Finland.
 Global warming has left the fields lying black and the sky coming down as rain.
 As a consequence five times more phosphorus fertilizer runoff has escaped into our waterways, and polluting our sea.

 Phosphorus ( greek. “light-bearer” ) was discovered in 1669 in Hamburg by alchemists, who believed it to be connected to the philosopher’s stone.
 The 13th element, it is often jokingly called the devil’s element.
 A reference to its period number and foul smell.
 But it is no joke, our ever increasing desire for greater yields is poisoning the sea.